casinca/LLM-quest/llm_quest/vit/README.md

 Class Logits ("num classes" classes)
 ```

+## Quick training test & results

+From-scratch TinyViT (9.5M params) did "OK" on CIFAR-10 pre-training (20 epochs, ~10 mins).
+71.82% accuracy on the latest validation checkpoint.
+That is without any data augmentation (probably the largest source
+of perf as regularization) or any optimization tricks.
+Pure GPT architecture conversion by following the paper.

 ## Towards Multimodal LLMs

 Once the ViT is trained for classification, we can use it as an image encoder for the multimodal SFT/VQA training of our
 LLM.
-Alternatively we can still load a pretrained battle-tested ViT from a CLIP model: https://github.com/openai/CLIP.
+Alternatively we can still load a pre-trained battle-tested ViT from a CLIP model: https://github.com/openai/CLIP.

 There are multiple ways to inject our hidden states into the LLM aka "modality fusion", 2 known methods are:
 - Concatenating the ViT's image embeddings/hidden states with the LLM's text input embeddings, also known as Early